erickpaulus/operating-system/migration-CentOS8-to-Rocky-Linux.md

+> This information describe the migration process from CentOS 8 to Rocky Linux.
+> The process is not as difficult as I thought before.
+>
 ## What is CentOS 8
 CentOS (Community ENTerprise Operating System) was a free, open-source Linux distribution derived from the sources of Red Hat Enterprise Linux (RHEL).
 CentOS 8, released in September 2019, was part of the CentOS project’s effort to provide a robust, enterprise-grade operating system to the community.